Framingham High School: Academics

-In the late 1990s, Framingham High School was labeled underperforming.
-Through multiple school reforms in the early and mid 2000s, Framingham High dramatically increased their MCAS (Massachusetts state graduation assessment) scores and the number of students taking Advanced Placement courses increased.
-In recent years, Framingham High has been labeled an "over-performing" school on standardized assessments compared to other districts of similar student populations.
-In 2008, Framingham High was ranked by Newsweek in the top 500 high schools in the United States.
+In the late 1990s, Framingham High School was identified as an underperforming school.
+After a series of reforms in the early and mid-2000s, student performance improved, with higher state test scores and increased participation in Advanced Placement courses.
+In later years, the school performed better on standardized assessments than many districts serving similar student populations.
+In 2008, Newsweek listed Framingham High among the top 500 high schools in the United States.